benisi/MiniSend-api/README.md

 ### Note

 - attachments is optional
-- You can either send a text or an html not both
+- You can either send a text or a html not both
 - if you add a variable kindly provide it's substitution, if this is not done nothing will be substituted